-The Therapeutic Day School & Yeshiva offers a dynamic academic and enrichment curriculum as part of its commitment to creating opportunities for student success.
+The Knapp School & Yeshiva offers a dynamic academic and enrichment curriculum as part of its commitment to creating opportunities for student success.

-Students participate in an extensive visual arts program every week in the school’s Art Studio.
+Visual Arts Students participate in an extensive visual arts program every week in the school’s art studio.
 Instruction is provided by a creative arts teacher who is also a practicing artist.
-Hands-on projects completed during the school year include clay, pottery, charcoal, collage, jewelry-making and more.
-Twice during the school year students can opt to select pieces of their artwork to sell at the school’s Student Art Sale.
+Hands on projects completed during the school year include clay, pottery, charcoal, collage, jewelry-making and more.
+Twice a year students can select pieces of their artwork to sell at the school’s student art sale.

 Animal Assisted Therapy Service

-Therapeutic Day School & Yeshiva students enjoy weekly animal assisted therapy from two beloved dogs, Sparky and Ashton.
-Sparky, the Therapeutic Day School & Yeshiva’s official therapy dog since 2013 visits students weekly as part of the school’s Animal Assisted Therapy Program.
-New to Therapeutic Day School & Yeshiva this year, Ashton spends a few days a week at Therapeutic Day School & Yeshiva and is devoted towards providing love to all students.
-Sparky's and Ashton’s unlimited smiles and unconditional acceptance works wonders in cultivating self-esteem and self- confidence with students who might be struggling in these areas.
-In addition, research shows that animal assisted therapy provides endless benefits such as: emotional regulation, lowering blood pressure, encouraging more focused interaction and lifting moods!
-Sparky and Ashton are small but very important (and well-loved) members at the school.
+Knapp School & Yeshiva students enjoy weekly animal assisted therapy from a very beloved dog.
+Animal assisted therapy works wonders in cultivating self-esteem and self- confidence with students who might be struggling in these areas.
+In addition, research shows that animal assisted therapy provides endless benefits such as: emotional regulation, lowering blood pressure, encouraging more focused interaction and lifting moods.
+Sparky, our current therapy dog, is a small but very important (and well-loved) visitor at the school.

-Once annually the school hires outside certified Driver’s Education Instructors to provide training to a select number of eligible high-school juniors and seniors.
-Students are provided the opportunity to participate in classroom instruction onsite during the school day and can complete their behind-the-wheel hours.
+Once a year, certified driver’s education instructors provide training to a select number of eligible high school juniors and seniors.
+Students are given the opportunity to participate in classroom instruction during the school day and can complete their behind-the-wheel hours.

 Extended School Year

-Extended School Year (ESY) is a five-week long summer academic program for students determined eligible in their Individualized Education Program or IEP.
-ESY is offered to help minimize student regression in academic gains and social-emotional development and strengthen core academic skills.
-ESY maintains the integrity and supports of the regular school year with a highly structured environment, a low student-to-teacher ratio, and a balanced blend of classroom academics, enrichment programming and recreational activities.
+Our summer program (ESY) is offered to help minimize student regression in academic and social-emotional development while strengthening core academic skills.
+This program maintains the integrity and supports of the regular school year with a highly structured environment, a low student-to teacher ratio, and a balanced blend of classroom academics, enrichment programming and recreational activities.

-The Snoezelen Room, a multi-sensory environment designed to help people relax, reduce agitation, and increase positive communication has many benefits and is used by all ages and developmental levels.
-Within Therapeutic Day School & Yeshiva, the Snoezelen Room is designed to help our students integrate sensory stimuli, emotionally regulate and increase communication.
+The Snoezelen Room, a multi-sensory environment designed to help students relax, reduce agitation, and increase positive communication has many benefits.
+This space also provides opportunities to integrate sensory stimuli and increase socialization.
 Students can adjust the room’s varied sensory stimuli (i.e. sound, brightness, color and smell) to a desirable level.
-In the process of determining the preferred amount of stimulus, the students’ level of arousal is also being regulated.
-Time in the Snoezelen Room is scheduled by the class or student and is supervised by a classroom staff.
+In the process of determining the preferred amount of stimulus, the student’s level of arousal is also being regulated.
+Time in the Snoezelen Room is scheduled by the class or student and is supervised by school staff.

-In partnership with , Therapeutic Day School & Yeshiva students have been receiving weekly dance movement therapy in their classrooms.
-In addition to their weekly social work group that has more traditional activities, students in these groups are allowed the opportunity to use space and physicality to process emotions.
+In partnership with professional therapists, Knapp School & Yeshiva students may receive weekly dance, music, or other expressive group therapies in their classroom.
+In addition to their weekly social work group that has more traditional activities, students in these groups are allowed the opportunity to use their creative talents to process through different emotions.
 These groups are designed to help students regulate and tolerate negative feelings that are stored in the body.
 Other themes addressed in these groups include: interpersonal relationships, bullying and isolation.